 - Assessment and evaluation of student learning outcomes in higher education.

 - Understand the importance of and have developed a teaching practice that emphasizes Pedagogical Metacognition (reflective and reflexive practices).

 - Develop materials suitable for use in applying for teaching positions after graduation.

-To achieve the learning outcomes participants must complete a variety of different activities that support the multiple program outcomes.
-Based on interest and schedules participants will choose a path through the certificate program by completing activities that support each program outcome.
-The curriculum is meant to provide flexibility to build on past experience and enhance teaching knowledge and skills.
+To achieve the learning outcomes participants will complete a variety of different activities that support the multiple program outcomes.
 The curriculum will prepare participants to successfully complete the teaching observation and teaching experience requirements.

 Teaching Observation and Experience

 CCT Participants will engage in a teaching observation and a teaching experience.
 Participants will complete at least one observation of an instructor’s teaching within their discipline and complete a reflective prompt about the observation.
 Participants are also required to complete at least one direct teaching experience that utilizes the knowledge gained from the CCT curriculum.